JAlcocerT/JAlcocerT/content/blog/entrep-deploying.md

 title: "Where to Deploy?"
 date: 2025-09-10
 draft: false
-tags: ["VPS","PaaS for SaaS","Lean Startup","Elestio","Goodies 4 Marketers","SerpBear","SimilarWeb"]
+tags: ["VPS","PaaS for SaaS","Lean Startup","Elestio vs Hetzner vs DO","Goodies 4 Marketers"]
 description: 'How to deploy?
-Resources to launch your stuff in front of your clients.'
+Resources to launch your stuff in front of your clients.
+From CRMs, ERPs to forums.'
 url: 'where-to-deploy'
 ---

 **TL;DR**

+If you are building software or want to use [projects that other built...](#faq)

 {{< cards >}}
   {{< card link="https://github.com/JAlcocerT/Home-Lab" title="HomeLab Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Docker Configs for your server" >}}
 {{< /cards >}}

+...you will just need a place to host them.

 **Intro**